PhilGuerra/autotrade/README.md

 ONCE AUTOTRADE.R IS WORKING FOR YOU, THEN YOU CAN AUTOMATE YOUR TRADING/REBALANCING SCRIPTS IN LINUX USING CRON.
 IN WINDOWS, I THINK THE EQUIVALENT TO CRON IS CALLED TASK SCHEDULER (NOT SURE).

 I am actually a cardiac anesthesiologist; therefore, I have no formal computer science training.
 ANY CODE IMPROVEMENTS TO AUTOTRADE.R IS HIGHLY APPRECIATED.
+This is just a skeleton script to get you started.
+More code is needed to handle other trading situations.

 DISCLAIMER: IF YOU USE ANY PART OF THIS AUTO-TRADING CODE, YOU FULLY ASSUME ALL THE FINANCIAL RISK ASSOCIATED WITH ITS USE.
 FOR EDUCATIONAL USE ONLY.
 NOT FOR PRODUCTION USE.